Aggregations of quadratic inequalities and hidden hyperplane convexity: Finite number of aggregations sufficient to obtain the convex hull

-We now prove that pairwise aggregations suffice to define the convex hull.
+We now prove under the assumption that every triple of quadratics satisfies the PDLC condition, elements in $\Omega_1$ with support at most 2 describe the same set as all elements in $\Omega_1$.
 The idea is to repeatedly improve along positive definite linear combinations to reduce the support of a good aggregation.